 Diving, hunting, and removing Lionfish from the reef:

 - every fish caught will be measured and dissected.

-- the survey data collected is used to monitor the progression of the lionfish invasion, population status, diet and reproductive rates, as well as to test hypotheses on specific impacts and recommendations for management.
+- the data collected is used to monitor the Lionfish, population, diet, and reproductive rates, as well as to test hypotheses on specific impacts and recommendations for management.

 - Transfer back to San Pedro: